ibm-watson-data-lab/watson-recipe-bot-python-cloudant/README.md

 CLOUDANT_DB_NAME=watson_recipe_bot
 ```

-We will show you how configure the necessary services and retrieve these values in the instructions below:
+We will show you how to configure the necessary services and retrieve these values in the instructions below:

 ### Prerequisites

 The following prerequisites are required to run the application.
-We will walk you through configuring each one below:

 1. A [Bluemix](https://www.ibm.com/cloud-computing/bluemix/) account.
 2. A [Watson Conversation](https://www.ibm.com/watson/developercloud/conversation.html) service provisioned in your Bluemix account.